 The URL of the image that will be used when your campaign or landing page is shared on Facebook.

 Hint for sharing a campaignYou only need to use the title, description and image tags.

-If all is well with your Open Graph tags, then this is more like the result you can expect when sharing:
+If all is well with your Open Graph tags, then the result below is more like what you can expect when sharing.